Apportionment of Indirect Costs to Significant Change Events

 Finally, the analyst should also consider the appropriate level of granularity to apply with respect to cost breakouts and the work breakdown structure when comparing cost increases apportioned to the change event to the planned costs.
 Generally, the appropriate granularity will depend in large part on the composition and reliability of the available indirect cost data.

-4. INDIRECT COST APPORTIONMENT EXAMPLES
+4. INDIRECT CONSTRUCTION COST APPORTIONMENT EXAMPLES

 The following two examples illustrate the use of Equation 1 above for indirect cost apportionment using pro rata factors based on spent direct labor hours.
 Both examples consider a hypothetical scenario where the contractor’s planned peak monthly indirect costs were $60,000 and where there was a significant increase in the scope of work that lasted for a duration of six months that resulted in higher monthly indirect costs.
 For these examples, it is assumed that: (i) the contractor’s spent direct labor hours related to the scope increase, total spent direct labor hours, and total indirect cost data were available by month, and (ii) the contractor’s associated spent indirect costs and labor hours were not assigned to the change in the project documentation.